Deanfost/Material-Weather/README.md

 of a specific day.

 ## Your Better Half
 Maybe you're one for the details - we are too.
 Down below, "Current Details" will give you access to data such as the current wind speed and direction, precipitation chance, humidity, and more.
-Down below, you can check out sunrise and sunset times.
+Further down, you can check out sunrise and sunset times.

 ## Notifications
 Don't have the app handy?
 We got you covered.
 Enable ongoing weather notifications and weather alerts to always know what to expect.